mirror-shades/doxa/docs/syntax.md

 var sum = add(1, 2);
 ```

-match is supported rather than switch.
+match is supported rather than switch. match cases must be exhaustive but
+else is supported as a fallback.

 ```
 enum Number {